stbnrivas/dataModels/README.md

 and Big Data Ecosystems.
 In fact the FIWARE data models are a superset of the [GSMA Data Models](https://github.com/GSMADeveloper/NGSI-LD-Entities).

-**Some of the Data Models in this Repo have been adopted by a joint initiative between TM Forum and FIWARE Foundation.
+**Some of the Data Models in this Repository have been adopted by a joint initiative between TM Forum and FIWARE Foundation.
 For more info please check [https://github.com/smart-data-models/dataModels](https://github.com/smart-data-models/dataModels)**